pemn/usage-gui/README.md

 multiple controls can be used in a single line, and columns in each row will be comma (`,`) separated
 Ex.: a,1;b,2;c,3

-### Example of the "usage:" line which was used to create the screenshot above
+### Example of the "usage:" line which should create a panel like the screenshot above
 `usage: $0 input_csv*csv variable_csv:input_csv some_trully_realy_long_label logical1@1 logical2@ static_choice=red,green,blue table1#variable:input_csv table2#dbfile*csv#key:dbfile output_image*pdf,png,gif,jpg`